abhisheksinghIN/eo-reasoning/README.md

 **Evidence-grounded temporal Earth Observation reasoning with Geo-Foundation Models and an agentic LLM**

-> **Current MVP:** Sentinel-2 L2A → Prithvi-EO v1 → spectral indices + latent representation change → structured evidence → Qwen3 tool orchestration and interpretation.
+> **Current MVP:** Data Access→ Prithvi-EO v1 + TerraMind-v1 → latent representation → structured evidence → Qwen3 tool orchestration and interpretation.

 > **How can Geo-Foundation Models enable deeper, evidence-grounded reasoning for Earth Observation?**

 Most EO foundation-model demonstrations focus on downstream prediction or feature extraction.
 GeoReason-EO explores a different direction: using a GeoFM representation as one component in a transparent reasoning system that combines:

 1. real EO observations;
-2. deterministic spectral indicators;
-3. learned GeoFM representations;
+2. learned GeoFM representations;
-4. consistency checks;
-5. provenance and limitations;
-6. an LLM that orchestrates tools and explains evidence.
+3. an LLM that orchestrates tools and explains evidence.
 ---

 ## 1. Project status

+**Use Case 1 – GeoReason-EO:**
-GeoReason-EO is a working research demonstrator for testing whether a pretrained geospatial foundation model can support **evidence-grounded temporal reasoning in Earth Observation (EO)**.
+A research demonstrator designed to evaluate whether a pretrained geospatial foundation model can support **evidence-grounded temporal reasoning for Earth Observation (EO)** applications.

+**Use Case 2 – Soil Moisture Retrieval:**
+A soil-moisture retrieval framework based on the **TerraMind geospatial foundation model (GeoFM)**, with a focus on **Sentinel-1 GRD data**, **physics-informed constraints**, and **JEPA-based learning**, integrated with the **Copernicus Data Space Ecosystem (CDSE)** through the **STAC API**.

 The current implementation has successfully demonstrated:

-- Sentinel-2 data access through the **Copernicus Data Space Ecosystem (CDSE)**;
+- Data access through the **Copernicus Data Space Ecosystem (CDSE)**;
-- Sentinel-2 L2A patch retrieval through the Sentinel Hub Process API;
+- Sentinel-1/2 patch retrieval through the Sentinel Hub Process API;
-- GPU inference with the TerraTorch Prithvi backbone (**Prithvi-EO v1**);
+- GPU inference with the TerraTorch Prithvi backbone (**Prithvi-EO v1**, *TerraMind-v1*);
-- temporal GeoFM embeddings with shape `[1, 3, 768]`;
-- NDVI, NDMI, and EVI temporal statistics;
-- latent-space cosine and L2 change metrics;
 - structured evidence generation;
-- Qwen3 tool calling through Ollama;
-- evidence-grounded natural-language interpretation.
+- Qwen3 tool calling through Ollama and evidence-grounded natural-language interpretation.

 ---